cozy/cozy-stack/docs/konnectors_workflow_example.md

 ## Konnector Worker specs

-- Start the konnector through Rkt, passing token as ENV variable
+- Start the konnector through Rkt, passing as ENV variables :
-- Pass the rest of worker_arguments to the konnector (ENV / stdin ?)
-- Use realtime to send konnector status back (stdout / http) ?
+    - COZY_CREDENTIALS  security token to communicate with Cozy
+    - COZY_FIELDS       JSON-encoded worker_arguments
+    - COZY_DOMAIN       the starting instance domain

+- Read konnector status from process stdout and emit them as `io.cozy.jobs.event` on the realtime hub.